Today in History - July

 - See entry in Colonial Secretary's Papers under SYDNEY

-- See Archives Investigator for City of Sydney Improvement Board
+- See our catalogue for information on City of Sydney Improvement Board

-- See a photo of the Old Police Court (where QVB now stands)
+- Photo of the Old Police Court (where QVB now stands)

 On this day in 1923 construction began on the Sydney Harbour Bridge.
 The contractors set up two workshops at Milson's Point on the North Shore where the steel was fabricated into girders.
 The granite for the pylons was quarried near Moruya, where about 250 workers and their families lived in a temporary settlement.
 Premier Jack Lang opened the Harbour Bridge on the 19 March, 1932.

 - There are c.2000 images of the construction of the Harbour Bridge on Photo Investigator